yoitsrell/bs-paint/README.md

 ### Setup

 You may have noticed that there is no JavaScript.
-What is there is plenty of html and css.
+But there is some HTML and CSS.
 Let's look around, shall we?

 ### We Shall